-The TPD website was developed utilizing vue.js technology on the frontend and express.js technology on the backend to provide an API with a PostgreSQL database.
-Afterwards, every code written will be saved on the GitHub platform, so that if something unfortunate happens, all code created will be neatly stored without data loss.
-The software process diagram can be seen in Figure 5.
+The TPD website was developed using vue.js technology on the frontend and express.js technology on the backend which provides an API connected with a PostgreSQL database.
+All source code was stored on the GitHub platform to ensure proper version control and prevent data loss in the event of system failures.
+The overall software process is illustrated in Figure 5.